UPDATE June 13, 2020

 We launched the new 2020 season at both locations—with many sold-out workshops—only to be stunned with the quickly changing developments amid the coronavirus pandemic.
 Due to the speed this occurred, we are not only taking the current situation seriously by postponing workshops through May, we are also developing new online art education platforms for you.
 We will share more on that as we schedule them.

 As a small business with a big heart, we’ve built this creative collaboration with your ongoing support.
 We want to thank you for that.
 I also want to recognize our outstanding instructors and the impact this situation has placed on all art professionals.
-Believing that art provides inspiration for our society—we plan to rally-on in the face of this crisis, by looking for new ways to create together, until we can be together once again.
+Believing that art provides inspiration for our society—we plan to rally-on in the face of this crisis, by looking for new ways to create together.

 The safety and well-being of our students, instructors, and staff are always of the highest importance to all of us at Carmel Visual Arts.
 We are monitoring the outbreak and spread of COVID-19 closely and taking precautions to keep our Students and Staff safe.